lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 > least one shared secret (i.e., S_j for some j) is a shared secret generated from the key-
 > establishment methods of SP 800-56A or SP 800-56B, or an approved KEM.

-This means that although Composite KEM always places the shared secret key from ML-KEM in the first slot, a Composite KEM can be FIPS certified so long as either component is FIPS certified.
+This means that although Composite ML-KEM always places the shared secret key from ML-KEM in the first slot, a Composite ML-KEM can be FIPS certified so long as either component is FIPS certified.
 This is important for several reasons.
 First, in the early stages of PQC migration, composites allow for a non-FIPS certified ML-KEM implementation to be added to a module that already has a FIPS certified traditional component, and the resulting composite can be FIPS certified.
 Second, when eventually RSA and Elliptic Curve are no longer FIPS-allowed, the composite can retain its FIPS certified status on the strength of the ML-KEM component.
-Third, while this is outside the scope of this document, the general composite construction could be used to create FIPS certified algorithms that contain a component algorithm from a different jurisdiction.
+Third, while this is outside the scope of this specification, the general composite construction could be used to create FIPS certified algorithms that contain a component algorithm from a different jurisdiction.

 ## Backwards Compatibility {#sec-backwards-compat}

 As noted in the introduction, the post-quantum cryptographic migration will face challenges in both ensuring cryptographic strength against adversaries of unknown capabilities, as well as providing ease of migration.
-The composite mechanisms defined in this document primarily address cryptographic strength, however this section contains notes on how backwards compatibility may be obtained.
+The composite mechanisms defined in this specification primarily address cryptographic strength, however this section contains notes on how backwards compatibility may be obtained.

 The term "ease of migration" is used here to mean that existing systems can be gracefully transitioned to the new technology without requiring large service disruptions or expensive upgrades.
 The term "backwards compatibility" is used here to mean something more specific; that existing systems as they are deployed today can inter-operate with the upgraded systems of the future.